Card: ProSet WLAF 1991

 See Also: Mike Johnson (2)

-Mike Johnson was a quarterback of the Akron Zips during the late 80s amassing 1819 passing yards, 9 touchdowns and 429 yards rushing as a senior.
+Mike Johnson was a quarterback of the Akron Zips during the late 80s amassing 1819 passing yards, 9 touchdowns and 429 yards rushing as a senior, helping the squad put together their first winning record.

-Signed by the Phoenix Cardinals in 1990 as a free agent, Mike Johnson would be cut coming out of camp that season.
-A second round choice in the WLAF positional draft by the Montreal Machine in 1991, Johnson would be on the Team Dallas Taxi Squad by the opening of the season, but with injuries and ineffectiveness plaguing the San Antonio Riders at quarterback, the Riders snapped him up in the second week of the 1991 season.
-He’d start 6 games his rookie season, winning 4 of them.
-A dangerous scrambler in the mold of Randall Cunningham, Johnson averaged 6.6 yards a carry while throwing for 1137 yards and 6 touchdowns for the team that season.
+Signed by the Phoenix Cardinals in 1990 as a free agent, Mike Johnson was cut coming out of camp that season.
+A second round choice in the WLAF positional draft by the Montreal Machine in 1991, Johnson found himself on the Team Dallas Taxi Squad at the start of the season, but with injuries and ineffectiveness plaguing the San Antonio Riders at quarterback, the Riders snapped him up during the second week.
+Mike started 6 games his rookie season, winning 4 of them.
+A dangerous scrambler (in the mold of Randall Cunningham) who was at his best outside the pocket, Johnson averaged 6.6 yards a carry while throwing for 1137 yards and 6 touchdowns for the team in 91.
 He’d return in 1992 to the Riders and have an even better season, throwing for 1760 yards (5th in the league) and 8 touchdowns leading the team to a 7-3 record.

 A perfect fit for the Riders ball control offense, Mike never really got his due- always battling to keep his job competing with Jason Garrett in 1991, and Craig Cupp and Brad Goebel (in 1992).
 Johnson in the end finished as the Riders career leading passer in nearly every category.